Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

+The Ostwald ripening process was first described in the late 19th century by Wilhelm Ostwald~\cite{Ostwald1897}, from whom it takes its name.
+Under identical conditions, differences in particle size alone drive mass transfer: subcritical (smaller) crystals dissolve while larger ones grow at their expense (Fig.~\ref{fig:ripening}).
+Ostwald ripening constitutes the late stage of a first-order phase transition, during which domains coarsen by material redistribution.
+Its governing physics is classically captured by Lifshitz--Slyozov--Wagner (LSW) theory, which predicts self-similar coarsening with growth rates set by either diffusion or interfacial kinetics~\cite{Lifshitz1961,wagner_theorie_1961}.
+In LSW theory, the particle-size distribution approaches a self-similar form when rescaled by a characteristic length (e.g.,~the mean radius).
+That characteristic size grows as $t^{1/3}$ for diffusion-controlled ripening~\cite{lifshitz_kinetics_1961} and as $t^{1/2}$ for interface-kinetics-controlled ripening~\cite{wagner_theorie_1961}.
+These predictions have been observed qualitatively in experiments, but quantitative discrepancies remain, so Ostwald ripening continues to be an active subject of research today~\cite{van_westen_effect_2018}

-Geologically-relevant instances of Ostwald ripening include in clays and metamorphic minerals \cite{eberl1990ostwald}, mineral paragenesis in sediments \cite{morse1988ostwald}, olivine and plagioclase in magmas \cite{cabane2005experimental}, coarsening of gold nanoparticles \cite{hastie2021transport} and advection-mediated chiral autocatalysis in which complete chiral symmetry breaking is attained from an initially unbiased mixture of seed crystals \cite{cartwright2007ostwald}.
+Geologically-relevant instances of Ostwald ripening include processes occurring in clays minerals and metamorphic rocks \cite{eberl1990ostwald}, mineral paragenesis in sediments~\cite{morse1988ostwald}, olivine and plagioclase in magmas \cite{cabane2005experimental}, coarsening of gold nanoparticles \cite{hastie2021transport} and advection-mediated chiral autocatalysis in which complete chiral symmetry breaking is attained from an initially unbiased mixture of seed crystals \cite{cartwright2007ostwald}.
+Banded sphalerite, Sec.~\ref{sec:sphalerite}, may be another geological example.